Do you take walk-in appointments?

 Yes, we take both walk in and booked appointments.
 Walk in appointments are on a first come first serve basis and are subject to artist availability and design.
 WE recommend calling be-fore you come so that you are not disappointed.

 If you would like to book an appointment call us at 905-845-7465 and speak to someone at the front desk.
-Or, you can come down to the shop and book it directly here..
-For most pieces a consultation is required with the artist.
-This generally last 15 minutes and gives you a chance to meet the artist and discuss the details.
-WE don’t charge for consultations.
-You can bring reference material to show the artist what you’re looking for.
-After the consultation, you can pay a deposit and book your tattoo time.
+Or, you can come down to the shop and book it directly here.

-Yes, we require that you pay a deposit for a booked appointment.
-A $50 deposit is required and will be deducted from the final total.
-Deposits are non-refundable if appointment is missed.
-You must give 48 hours notice to cancel.
-We can reschedule your appointment for a later date.
+Yes, deposits are required for drawing time.
+A $100 deposit is required and will be deducted from the final total.
+Deposits are non-refundable if appointment is missed or no tattoo is booked.
+You must give 48 hours notice to cancel and we can reschedule your appointment for a later date.

 The standard rate is $150 per hour.
 There is a minimum charge of $100 for pieces that take less then an hour.
 Our artist do not charge for consultations.